algolia/algoliasearch-laravel/README.md

 ## Ranking & Relevance

-We provide many ways to configure your index settings to tune the overall relevancy but the most important ones are the **searchable attributes** and the attributes reflecting the **record popularity**.
+We provide many ways to configure your index settings to tune the overall relevancy, but the most important ones are the **searchable attributes** and the attributes reflecting the **record popularity**.
 You can configure them with the following code:

 ```php
 use Illuminate\Database\Eloquent\Model;